 It’s not a bad idea to hire a trademark lawyer to help you with this if you can afford one.

-You might also want to check odd sources such as the Urban Dictionary to make sure your name isn’t actually used for some bad slang.
+You should check odd sources such as the Urban Dictionary to make sure your name isn’t actually used for some bad slang.

 2. Design a Logo